 Type logos have always been popular in the creative industries, such as fashion and architecture, and in the beauty and wellness industries but even many big tech companies have embraced this more minimal logo style right from the start—Google, eBay, Etsy, IBM, and Dell are popular examples.

 Advantages of simple logotype

-There are two reasons why typography logos are so popular: One, they just look more modern.
-Minimalism has been on trend for a while and still is.
-Wordmark logos say with confidence “this is my name, take it or leave it—I don’t need decoration.”
+There are two reasons why logotype designs are so popular: One, they just look more modern and minimal.
+Wordmark logos say with confidence “this is my name, I don’t need decoration.”
 Two, wordmark logos can be more practical when it comes to applying them to a real-life product and marketing assets.
-A logotype logo often needs less space; every pixel counts in the navigation bar of a website when viewed on a phone.
+A simple logotype design often needs less space; every pixel counts in the navigation bar of a website when viewed on a phone.

 With a logo made from type, it’s clear that the collapsed logo version consists of the first letter (or first letters if a brand name consists of more than one word)—common applications are a profile image for email accounts, a social media avatar image, and a favicon for a website.
 In contrast, while a symbol may often be more memorable than a letter, your audience will first have to memorize the logo symbol alongside your brand name.